 Nonspecific symptoms include headaches, which occur in about half of patients but are rarely an isolated finding of intracranial tumors, and nausea and vomiting, which are caused by an increase in intracranial pressure.
-Because of the widespread availability of computed tomography (CT) and magnetic resonance imaging (MRI), papilledema is now seen in fewer than 10% of patients, even when symptoms of raised intracranial pressure are present.
+Because of the widespread availability of CT and magnetic resonance imaging (MRI), papilledema is now seen in less than 10% of patients, even when symptoms of raised intracranial pressure are present.

 Specific Signs and Symptoms

 Specific signs and symptoms are usually referable to the particular intracranial location of the tumor and are similar to the signs and symptoms of other intracranial space-occupying masses.